 Just a five-minute walk from the village centre lies Grasmere Lake, which, like the village itself, packs a lot of punch despite its small size.
 It may be one of the littlest lakes in the region – it’s just one-mile long, half a mile wide, and 75 ft deep – but has nonetheless succeeded in winning the hearts of countless poets and artists who’ve lived in and visited Grasmere over the years.

 One of the best ways to experience Grasmere Lake is by rowboat or canoe, both of which you can easily hire.
-Alternatively, if you’d rather keep your feet on dry land, you can admire the lake from the path that loops round it – or even from the comfort of one of the nearby tearooms or cafés.
+Alternatively, if you’d rather keep your feet on dry land, you can admire the lake from the path that loops around it – or even from the comfort of one of the nearby tearooms or cafés.

 Wander Lonely As a Cloud